metabrainz/picard-docs/getting_started/pdf_starting.rst

 Getting Started
 ===============

-..
-This section provides information on how to get started using MusicBrainz Picard.
+This section provides information on how to get started using MusicBrainz Picard, including installation and some basic information about the user interface.

 .. toctree::
    :hidden: